 - Versatile: Simply put, rubber roofing can fit in places that asphalt and metal roof materials can't.
 Rubber is especially helpful on low-pitch roofs, which tend to wear out quickly when covered with asphalt.

 - Fireproof: Rubber roofing not only cannot be set on fire, but it can also prevent fires from spreading.
 A rubber roof can slow down home fires significantly, allowing firemen more time to get there and a better chance at saving the structure.

 - Energy Efficient: Rubber roofing resists the UV rays of the sun yet also traps heat inside the home, meaning that it can lower your energy costs in both summer and winter.

 Rubber Roofing Installation in Salt Lake City, Utah

 If you decide to install a durable rubber roof in the Salt Lake City area, contact the professionals at Vertex Roofing.
 We can not only install or repair a rubber roof, but we also offer assistance with roof inspections and offer free estimates for any type of roof.
-We also offer a full 50-year quality guarantee on all work we do and multiple roofing warranties.
+We offer a complete satisfaction guarantee and a full 50-year non-prorated CertainTeed/Owens Corning warranty for labor, material, tear off, and disposal fees for single family homes.
+A 25 Year Warranty on Workmanship is also available on single family homes.
 Call us at 801-447-5412 or contact us online to get a roofing professional at your home today.